obazl/dev_ocaml/docs/ug/maintenance.md

 ...
 ```

-Using `query`: this is a little bit tricker, since the query facility
+Using `query`: this is a little bit trickier, since the query facility
 looks at rule definitions as well as instances, unlike `buildozer`.
 The
 `attr` function we used above will treat every instance of `ocaml_ns` as
 containing an `opts` attribute even if it is not explicity expressed by